Ravish23/FastGraph-generator/README.md

-# GraphdataGenerator
+# FastGraph-generator

-This project is a data generator for Graph databases.
+This project is a data generator for graph databases.
 It allows to generate Cypher queries to create a graph according to the parameters specify by the user.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.